 The Misrepresentation Risk

-When in doubt about how to answer a specific question, consult an immigration lawyer.
-The answer that is legally accurate may not be the same as the answer that "sounds safest."
+When in doubt about how to answer a specific question, consider consulting a licensed immigration lawyer or a regulated immigration consultant (CICC).
+The answer that is legally accurate may not be the same as the answer that "sounds safest," and an officer always retains discretion over how your record is assessed.

 Not sure if your record creates inadmissibility?

-Our admissibility screener helps you understand whether your specific legal history — dismissed charges, convictions, or both — creates Canadian inadmissibility.
+Our admissibility explorer helps you understand whether your legal history, dismissed charges, convictions, or both, creates Canadian inadmissibility.

 A dropped charge (no conviction) does not make you inadmissible to Canada under IRPA s.36.
 However, the arrest and charge record may still appear in CPIC/NCIC.
 Most travellers with dismissed charges cross without issue, but carrying court documents showing the disposition is a practical precaution in case a CBSA officer asks questions.